 - academic requirements

-- planned school events, such as sporting carnivals and school or religious camps
+- planned school events, such as sports carnivals and school or religious camps

-- culturally significant events that require student participation
+- culturally significant events that need student participation

 - festivals, shows or social events such as formals

 - extracurricular activities that need the involvement of selected students over the school holiday period.

 There are penalties for students who miss travel we’ve booked.

 For every trip they miss without a valid reason, they may get a debt of up to $100.

 We’ll continue to pre-book travel for students, but they may get further debts for every trip missed.

 If they missed travel due to an exceptional circumstance they may not get a penalty.

 - what their travel arrangements are